The European market potential for curcuma longa (turmeric)

-Curcuma longa (also known as turmeric) is a plant that is native to southern Asia, where it is widely cultivated.
-The plant is now also cultivated in the Americas.
-Curcuma longa production takes place in the following countries.
+Curcuma longa (also known as turmeric) is a plant native to southern Asia, where it is widely cultivated.
+It is now also cultivated in the Americas and in some areas of Africa with a warm and wet tropical climate.
+Curcuma longa production takes place mainly in the following countries:

-The roots and rhizomes (underground stems of the plant from which the roots grow) of curcuma longa are used in the following areas:
+The roots and rhizomes (underground stems of the plant from which the roots grow) of Curcuma longa are used in:

-- Food (as a spice and as food additive for colour and flavour) and also in drinks
+- Foodstuff and drinks (as a spice and as a food additive for colour and flavour)

 - Health products

 Curcuma longa is available as several types of products on the European market.
 Food-grade powder (which has about 60-80 mesh particle size), powder capsules and high-potency tablets are the most common.
 Fresh rhizomes are also on the market for use in cooking.

 Rhizomes are collected, boiled, dried and ground to make a yellow crude powder.
 This powder is also used to create an extract, which can be standardised on curcumin content, usually 93-95%.
 Such extractions can be used in capsules or tablets.
 High-potency extract tablets often contain piperine (black pepper extract) to improve the bioavailability of Curcuma longa.

 Since curcuminoids, the colour components of Curcuma longa, deteriorate with light, it is important that ground turmeric and products such as capsules and tablets are packed in UV-protective packaging and stored appropriately.